Your membership has expired

 For Travel or Personal Use (Up to 25 Square Feet)

-The very inexpensive Comfort Zone CZHD20 Tabletop is geared toward smaller areas up to 25 square feet.
-It’s effective at producing moisture convenient to use, and quiet, though, based on our lab tests, it doesn’t do as well with hard water.
-Its design is more bare-bones than others: you use a water bottle (not included) as the humidifier’s water tank.
-Its only feature is an automatic shut-off.
+The ultra-low-budget Comfort Zone CZHD20 Tabletop is designed for smaller areas, up to 25 square feet.
+It’s effective at producing moisture, convenient to use, and quiet.
+However, based on our lab tests, it doesn’t perform as well with hard water.
+Its design is more bare-bones than others: You use a water bottle (not included) as the humidifier’s water tank.
+Its only feature is an automatic shutoff.